 Interventions specifically attempting to directly improve support for UHC have not previously been examined in the literature.
 A potential intervention that would directly address US concerns towards UHC would be to present UHC within the framework of a Health benefits package (HBP) .
 A HBP is defined by three factors (Glassman et al., 2016).
 First, HBPs are a comprehensive portfolio of services (e.g., dental, mental health, pharmaceuticals) as compared to programs that only cover a single service (e.g., GoodRx and pharmaceuticals).
 This allows assessment of cost effectiveness by allowing several types of services to be directly compared to one another.
 Second, HBPs are designed and priced using actuarially informed estimates of supply and demand.
 Third, HBPs constrain the services made available through the public health system, but by doing so, guarantee that at least certain services will be made available.

 In the American system of health care, many experts agree that efficiency and quality of care are unlikely to be improved without an HBP like system, combining a well-defined framework with the legal specificity necessary for regulation (Chalkidou, Marquez, and Dhillon et al., 2014).
 Since HBPs create explicit entitlements for patients, they reduce confusion as to what is being offered.
 Furthermore, HBPs help ensure fairness and equity by preventing discretionary variation in access to care that would otherwise be largely determined by clinical professionals.
-In countries with UHC without an HBP linked to cost, there are significant gaps in coverage, implicit rationing, and with consequently lower quality healthcare outcomes (e.g. higher infant mortality, greater spread of communicable disease) .
+In countries with UHC without an HBP linked to cost, there are significant gaps in coverage, implicit rationing, and with consequently lower quality healthcare outcomes (e.g., higher infant mortality, greater spread of communicable disease) .
 For example, Uganda has intended to guarantee UHC to all citizens since 1999 (Odokonyero et al., 2017).
 However, by 2017, only 52% of their poorest, and 69% of their wealthiest citizens had coverage.
 Inefficient concentration of resources in urban areas lead to implicit rationing of comprehensive coverage for most Ugandans, living in rural areas without easy access to transportation.
 Another parallel can be found in Ghana’s National Health Insurance Scheme (Agyepong et al. 2016).
 Implemented in 2003 to provide UHC, by 2016 only 40% of the population had coverage.
 Critically, enrollment had stagnated due citizen unhappiness with the system, due to frequent stock-outs of pharmaceuticals, unequal enforcement of regulations, and the perception that certain minority groups benefited inequitably.
 Clear evidence exists that lacking an HBP in several countries has resulted in an ineffective attempt at achieving UHC, both in citizen perception, and wholeness of coverage.

 Conversely, countries that have UHC with an HBP are perceived as well functioning.
 For example, 78% of Swiss citizens surveyed perceived their HBP based system as one that is fair for the ill, due to a combination of appropriate levels of coverage, equal protection to all Swiss citizens, and increased knowledge about the health system (Hurst 2018).
 As another example, when a HBP was used to examine different configurations of Medicare benefits in the U.S., 83% of studied enrollees agreed that the consensus plan provided was fair (Danis 2004).
 Furthermore, 66% agreed strongly, and a further 30% agreed somewhat that the HBP was easy to understand.
 Most importantly, 86% of participants believed that the presented HBP was one they were satisfied with.
 Presenting otherwise complex trade-offs of health benefits in a simple, easy to understand fashion was extremely beneficial.